syncfusion-content/maui-docs/MAUI/Popup/popup-positioning.md

 ### Display popup when interacting with a switch

-[SfPopup.IsOpen](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Popup.SfPopup.html#Syncfusion_Maui_Popup_SfPopup_IsOpen) is a bindable property and hence can be binded to any property and based on its value the popup will open or close.
-In the below code example, we have binded the `IsOpen` property with the `IsToggled` property of the the switch and the popup will be opened or closed as the switch toggles.
+[SfPopup.IsOpen](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Popup.SfPopup.html#Syncfusion_Maui_Popup_SfPopup_IsOpen) is a bindable property and hence can be bind to any property and based on its value the popup will open or close.
+In the following code example, we have bound the `IsOpen` property with the `IsToggled` property of the switch, and the popup will be opened or closed as the switch toggles.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="11" %}